Mrs. O goes to New Orleans, Louisiana

 We weren’t quite sure what to see or do, so we headed to the Capitol Building – without a doubt, the tallest building in town.
 And luckily, we were allowed in!
 I loved seeing the Senate room, which was beautifully decorated and also to see the city from the very top.
 It wasn’t a sunny day, but it was a good experience nonetheless.
 My favourite bit?
 The 50 steps to the main door, with the various US States.
 I thought it was only appropriate to say hello to Louisiana!

 After this, we could feel the excitement building up – New Orleans was closer than ever – and it was time for lunch!
-We were invited by the Heritage Grill, one of the many restaurants owned by local restaurateur Ralph Brennan to stop by and taste the delicious crab melt.
+We had lunch at the Heritage Grill, one of the many restaurants owned by local restaurateur Ralph Brennan to stop by and taste the delicious crab melt.
 Also, it was quite interesting to look around the other tables and think.. interesting, everyone is drinking iced tea.. it was only when I got our cocktails that I realised what they were indeed.
 How cheeky!
 And lovely!

 I like this version of iced tea ;)

-New Orleans awaited, and so did our hotel for the night – the swanky International House.
+New Orleans awaited, and so did our hotel for the night – International House.
 I had heard great things and loved the look of it and was looking forward to this stay.
 First impressions count, and you can see for yourself.
-Nice, indeed!

 International House Hotel - New Orleans